Megatherium probably used its lips more than its tongue when feeling for choice leaves in the treetops.

-Just like its modern ancestor, the tree sloth that’s currently confined to South and Central America, Megatherium remains have only been found in three places in South America; Argentina, Uruguay, and Bolivia.
+Just like its modern descendent, the tree sloth that’s currently confined to South and Central America, Megatherium remains have been found in several countries in South America.
 Researchers believe this ground sloth would have traveled extensively throughout South and Central America.

-Based on the fossil remains uncovered by researchers, they estimate that Megatherium lived during the Middle Pleistocene through to the start of the Holocene, approximately 400,000 up until around 8,000 years ago.
+Based on the fossil remains uncovered by researchers, it is estimated that Megatherium lived during the Middle Pleistocene through to the start of the Holocene, approximately 400,000 up until around 8,000 years ago.

 Threats And Predators

-And because of where and when the Megatherium lived, there were not actually a lot of predators that would have been capable of bringing it down.
-And there is no fossil evidence to tell us what animals would have threatened them.
+Also, because of where and when the Megatherium lived, there were not actually a lot of predators that would have been capable of bringing it down.
+There is no fossil evidence to tell us what animals would have threatened this species.

 One possibility is the Homotherium, or as many people know them, the scimitar-toothed cat.
 This fearsome cat likely hunted in packs.
-And even though they weren’t as big as an average adult human, they could bring down prey much larger than themselves.
+Even though they weren’t as big as an average adult human, they could bring down prey much larger than themselves.

 Since Torres uncovered the first Megatherium fossils, researchers have discovered several other specimens across South America.
-Some notable places are Bolivia, Brazil, Peru, and Columbia.
+Some notable places are Bolivia, Brazil, Peru, Uruguay, Argentina, and Columbia.

 In 2004 and 2006, researchers thought they may have discovered two new Megatherium subspecies; M. urbinai and M. celendinense.
 However, these subspecies were considerably smaller, and researchers assigned them their own subgenus: Pseudomegatherium.